awconway/NUR1027-FALL-2019/chapters/06quant.md

 ---
-title: 'Week 6: Quantitative Approaches to Research'
+title: 'Quantitative Approaches to Research'
 description:
   'This week we look at how positivist/post-positivist views have shaped knowledge production through quantitative research approaches.
 We will consider how these fundamental beliefs about knowledge and truth are reflected in the criteria used to define, conduct and appraise quantitative research.'
-prev: /05introknow
+prev: /
 next: /07measure
 type: chapter
-id: 7
+id: 1
 ---

 <exercise id="1" title="Introduction" type="slides">